2011 British Athletics Championships

 The 2011 British Athletics Championships was the national championship in outdoor track and field for athletes in the United Kingdom, held from 29–31 July at Alexander Stadium in Birmingham.
 It was organised by UK Athletics.
 It served as a selection meeting for Great Britain at the 2011 World Championships in Athletics.

+The best British finisher in the men's 10,000 metres was James Walsh in sixth place with a time of 28:37.30 minutes.